phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 ### Implementing Descriptions
 To implement PDOM descriptions, follow these thoughts:
-  * When adding options to `Node`, separate accessibility specific options in their own block, labelling them with an `// a11y` comment.
+  * When adding options to `Node`, separate pdom-specific options in their own block, labelling them with an `// pdom` comment.
   * Understand [Accessible Name](https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/)
   The short article above describes very simply and briefly the different ways an element gets an accessible name.
       * element's content: Example `<button>my button</button>`.
 The inner text within the button's opening and